3 minute read

 Subsequent math no no

-Indented math no no no
+Indented math no no

-Math in quote blocks no partial partial
+Math in quote blocks partial partial

-Escaped dollar sign no partial no
+Escaped dollar sign no no

-Inline and display math in same list no no no
+Inline and display math in same list no no

 Math in footnotes no no